sreyas-mohan/electron-microscopy-denoising/index.md

 ## Interpretability

 ![jacobian](./figures/jacobian.png)
-**Gradient analysis of the learned denoising function.** (a) To compute the red pixel in the denoised image (b), the proposed CNN uses a $220 \times 220$ area (red box) in the noisy image (a).
-The gradient of the denoised pixel with respect to its input indicates what regions in the noisy image have a greater influence on the estimate (according to a first-order Taylor approximation to the denoising map).
-The gradient (d) weights nearby pixels more heavily, but also has significant magnitude at pixels located on different atoms.
-This suggests that the CNN combines local and non-local information to estimate the pixel.
-See the paper for additional examples using real data.
+**Interpretability via Gradient Visualization.**  The proposed methodology provides an interpretable visualization based on the gradient of the deep neural network used for noise reduction.
+Image (a) shows the noisy data.
+Image (b) shows the denoised image.
+Image (c) shows a zoomed depiction of the denoised image.
+Image (d) shows the gradient visualization, which indicates what regions in the noisy image have a greater influence on the estimate of that particular pixel.
+The gradient weights nearby pixels more heavily, but also has significant magnitude at pixels located on different atoms.
+This reveals the way in which the network combines local and non-local information to estimate the pixel.

 ![likelihood](./figures/likelihood.png)
-**Likelihood Maps** When the simulated noisy image in (a) is denoised using the proposed framework (b), a spurious atom appears at the left edge of the nanoparticle (see zoomed image (d)).
-The likelihood map (c) at that location is negative, which indicates that the presence of an atom is less likely than its absence according to the observed data.
+**Uncertainty Quantification via Likelihood Maps.** The proposed methodology makes it possible to evaluate the consistency between the structure uncovered by the denoising process and the observed data.
+This is achieved by plotting a *likelihood map* corresponding to the difference in the log likelihood corresponding to two competing hypotheses about the underlying structure.
+In this example, we evaluate whether atomic columns are present or an artifact of the noise-reduction process.
+Denoising the simulated noisy image in (a) results in a spurious atom at the left edge of the nanoparticle, as shown in (b) and (d) (the spurious atom is marked with an arrow).
+However, the likelihood map (c) at that location is negative, which indicates that the presence of an atom is less likely than its absence according to the observed data.

 ## Pre-Trained Models and Code
-Please visit [our github page](https://github.com/sreyas-mohan/electron-microscopy-denoising) for pre-trained models, code and instructions on how to use the code.
+Please visit [our github page](https://github.com/sreyas-mohan/electron-microscopy-denoising) for dataset, pre-trained models, code and instructions on how to use the code.